jtigger/devsecops-pkm/pages/RBAC.md

 - Notes:
 	- In Kubernetes 1.24, Service Account Tokens are no longer automatically generated.
 		- Instead
-			- Pod configuration is modified to include a projected volume that includes the Service Account token.
+			- Pod configuration is modified to include a projected volume that includes the Service Account token. (see `BoundServiceAccountTokenVolume`)
 			- A token can be manually created using the TokenRequest API
 				- e.g. `kubectl -v10 create token (service-account-name)`
 		- Described in KEP-2799